Pre-Purchase Building Inspections: Seeing the Unseen Before You Buy

 A pre-purchase home inspection is an important part of the buying process, as it can help to identify any potential issues before you commit to a purchase.
 Knowing exactly what a pre-purchase home inspection includes can help you to make an informed decision.

 First, it’s important to understand that a pre-purchase home inspection is not the same as a pre-listing inspection.
-A pre-listing inspection is typically done by the seller before putting the house on the market and is conducted for the benefit of the seller.
+Typically, the seller gets a pre-listing inspection done before putting the house on the market for their benefit.
 A pre-purchase home inspection is conducted by an independent third-party inspector for the benefit of the buyer.